lauradegroot/generalstore/README.md

 Once you've completed your txt files, run [http://localhost:3000/generate](http://localhost:3000/generate) in your browser to regenerate the configuration.

+## Setting up game dimensions

+> cd generalstore/config

+Edit the `width` and `height` values in defaults.json.

+If you don't want level descriptions to display in the game, set `showDescription` to false.

 ## A note about assets

 Character and item images can have any file extension (jpg, png, gif) as long as you specify it in your stories/*.txt files.